Aandree5/Chatbot-Jeff/README.md

 This is the readme for Group A1's chatbot project for ALL.
 This group includes Andre, Delia, Jasper, Richard and Suraj.

+To run the whole program you must download the respoistory first

 To run the code you must run Server.py and then Client.py You will then be greeted by the bot, Jeff
 He will appear in a GUI box, from here you will greeted and introduced.